Free, Online Ovulation Tracker

 [[translations.resultText]] getTotal

-The menstrual cycle lasts an average of 28 days, but varies between individuals.
-Typically menstruation lasts between 21 and 40 days and almost half of all cycles last longer than 28 days!
+The menstrual cycle averages 28 days but varies between individuals, lasting 21 to 40 days, with over half of all cycles longer than 28 days.

-If you are aiming to get pregnant that knowing where you are in your cycle is essential.
-After all, the ovulation period is very short: usually lasting only 24 hours out of the total cycle.
+For those trying to get pregnant, knowing their cycle stage is vital, as ovulation is brief: usually just 24 hours out of the total cycle.

 What is ovulation?